Coaching Your Teen's Driving

 As their role model and coach, they will watch what you do and look to you for your guidance and expertise.
-The law requires you to certify that your teen has spent a minimum of 50 hours behind the wheel when he or she applies for a Level 2 Intermediate License.
+The law requires you to certify that your teen has spent a minimum of 50 hours behind the wheel.
 At a minimum, 10 of those hours must be at night.
 Either you or another responsible licensed adult 21 years old or older must always occupy the front passenger seat.

 To assist you in helping your teen become a safe and confident driver, The Parent's Supervised Driving Guide is being published to provide you with the tools and information you'll need along the way.

 A Parent's Supervised Driving Log is included in the guide, or you may download the RoadReady free mobile app to track the required supervised practice driving sessions.

 Teens learn what they observe.
 Be a good role model and follow the rules of the road.

 Practice as much as possible.
 You and your teen should be the only people in the vehicle.

 Only practice when you are both ready, in good moods and have plenty of time.

 While your teen is driving, be able to communicate your intentions clearly before your teen executes any of your requests.
 For example, "turn right" is a bad request.
 "Turn right at the next corner" is a better request.

 Learning to drive can be overwhelming - for your teen and for you.
 Begin with the basics, such as turning, parking and backing up.
 When you both feel comfortable, consider progressing to more advanced skills such as merging, changing lanes and parallel parking.

 Begin practicing during the day, in good weather.
 As your teen improves, gradually start driving during different driving conditions, including a variety of times of day, weather and types of roads.